osirrc/olddog-docker/README.md

 ### search
 The `search` [script](search) reads a JSON string (see [here](https://github.com/osirrc/jig#search)) containing the collection name (to map back to the index directory from the `index` hook) and topic path, among other options.
 The retrieval run is performed and output is placed in `/output` for the `jig` to evaluate using `trec_eval`.

+## Notes
+- re:v0.1.0
+We can not guarantee that version v0.1.0 still works.
+This version cloned the OldDog github repository.
+New versions download a released version and should keep working.

 ## References
 + Hannes M&uuml;hleisen, Thaer Samar, Jimmy Lin, Arjen de Vries (2014) Old Dogs Are Great at New Tricks: Column Stores for IR Prototyping. _SIGIR_